-Date: Trinuary 2, 2024 Applicants Signature: -
+Date: January 2, 2024

+Applicants Signature:

 Owners Signature:

-Agreement is valid for 1 year from
+Agreement is valid for I year from date of approval.

-Approval by the Board of Water ar ad Sewer Commissioners:
+Approval by the Board of Water and Sewer Commissioners:

-Commission President
+Commission President Date

-Date

 ALL NOTE: Regular meetings of the Board of Water and Sewer Commissioner are held once monthly.
-Meetings are held at the Jamestown Town Hall, Council Chambers, 93 Narragansett Avenue, Jamestown, Rl.
+Meetings are held at the Jamestown Town Hall, Council Chambers, 93 Narragansett Avenue, Jamestown, RI.
 This meeting location is accessible to the physically challenged.
 Hearing or speech impaired individuals requiring the services of an interpreter should call 1-800-745-5555 or 423-1212 not less than 3 business days prior to this meeting.